west-gates/GIRP/README.md

 ## Global Model Interpretation via Recursive Partitionin (GIRP)
 This paper implements the menthod described in paper [Global Model Interpretation via Recursive Partitionin](https://arxiv.org/abs/1802.04253).
-The implementation is based on the code in this [repo](https://github.com/chandarb/Python-Regression-Tree-Forest).
+The implementation is based on the project [Python-Regression-Tree-Forest](https://github.com/chandarb/Python-Regression-Tree-Forest).
 Please cite both works properly if you are using them in your work.

 ### Prepare data
 You should prepare the input data as the example `dm_txt.csv` and `df_txt.csv` in this repo.